bryanibit/blog.io/_posts/2018-11-9-gis-basis.md

 At least, how to navigate using OSM, please [check this link](https://www.mapbox.com/mapping/mapping-for-navigation/).

-## OSRM Usage Method
+## OSRM Usage Method :boar:

-OSRM (OpenStreetRoutingMachine) has high performance routing engine written in C++14 designed to run on OpenStreetMap data.
+:racehorse: OSRM (OpenStreetRoutingMachine) has high performance routing engine written in C++14 designed to run on OpenStreetMap data.
 It has 2 projects mainly: osrm-backend and osrm-frontend.
-osrm-frontend is used to display tile map online and uses the local server to route a path on online map.
-It is written in javascript, therefore, not our today's key point. osrm-backend is written in C++ and all algorithms are summed up to:
+:wolf: osrm-frontend is used to display tile map online and uses the local server to route a path on online map.
+It is written in javascript, therefore, not our today's key point. :koala: osrm-backend is written in C++ and all algorithms are summed up to:
 * Nearest - Snaps coordinates to the street network and returns the nearest matches
 * Route - Finds the fastest route between coordinates
 * Table - Computes the duration or distances of the fastest route between all pairs of supplied coordinates